 A separate Working Group is responsible for developing each volume of Monographs.
 A volume contains one or more Monographs, which can cover either a single agent or several related agents.
-Approximately one year in advance of the meeting of a Working Group, the agents to be reviewed are announced on the Monographs programme website (http://monographs.iarc.fr) and participants are selected by IARC staff in consultation with other experts.
+Approximately one year in advance of the meeting of a Working Group, the agents to be reviewed are announced on the Monographs programme web site (http://monographs.iarc.fr) and participants are selected by IARC staff in consultation with other experts.
 Subsequently, relevant biological and epidemiological data are collected by IARC from recognized sources of information on carcinogenesis, including data storage and retrieval systems such as PubMed.
 Meeting participants who are asked to prepare preliminary working papers for specific sections are expected to supplement the IARC literature searches with their own searches.

-For most chemicals and some complex mixtures, the major collection of data and the preparation of working papers for the sections on chemical and physical properties, on analysis, on production and use, and on occurrence are carried out under a separate contract funded by the US National Cancer Institute.
 Industrial associations, labour unions and other knowledgeable organizations may be asked to provide input to the sections on production and use, although this involvement is not required as a general rule.
 Information on production and trade is obtained from governmental, trade and market research publications and, in some cases, by direct contact with industries.
 Separate production data on some agents may not be available for a variety of reasons (e.g. not collected or made public in all producing countries, production is small).
 Information on uses may be obtained from published sources but is often complemented by direct contact with manufacturers.
 Efforts are made to supplement this information with data from other national and international sources.

 Six months before the meeting, the material obtained is sent to meeting participants to prepare preliminary working papers.
-The working papers are compiled by IARC staff and sent, prior to the meeting, to Working Group Members and Invited Specialists for review.
+The working papers are compiled by IARC staff and sent, before the meeting, to Working Group Members and Invited Specialists for review.